bjornekelund/DXLogICOMScripts/README.md

 **ICOM_Bandpower** Per band output power control to avoid overdriving a PA.
 Typically not used for low power/barefoot operation.
 Edit the power level table to set safe levels for each band and adjust level manually if required.
-Only ivoked at band changes.
+Only invoked at band changes, so manual adjustments are not overwritten until the next band change.

 **ICOM_Waterfall_Mode** Automatically sets the edges and reference level of the radio's waterfall/spectrum display based on frequency band and operating mode.